hack3rs.ca network-security

 7. Learning Nmap as a Defensive Practitioner

-Practice in a lab where you can intentionally change services and observe how results change.
-This builds intuition about scan accuracy, banner behavior, and the effect of firewalls and proxies.
+Practice in a lab where you control the services.
+Change what is running and watch how the scan changes.
+That feedback loop builds intuition about scan accuracy, banner behavior, and how firewalls and proxies affect what Nmap reports.

 scenario-teaching-playbooks